ivadomed/multimodal-registration/config/README.md

 - `subvol_size`: the size of the subvolumes used (if `use_subvol` is true).
 Need to be a list of 3 elements representing the size used for each dimension (default: [80, 80, 96])
 - `min_perc_overlap`: the minimum percentage of overlap of the subvolumes (if `use_subvol` is true).
 Can be in percent (ex: 10) or in fraction (ex: 0.1) (default: 0.1)
 - `warp_interpolation`: the interpolation to use to get the registered volume from the warping field outputted by the registration model.
 Can be "linear" or "nearest" (for the nearest neighbor interpolation) (default: "linear")
+- `resample_interpolation`: interpolation method used to resample the volumes to a 1 mm isotropic resolution during preprocessing.
+Can be "linear", “spline” or "nearest" (for the nearest neighbor interpolation) (default: "nearest")

 ### Parameters that need to be similar to the ones used to train the registration model
 - `int_steps`: number of integration steps (default: 5)